-Chi: According to the rep, most of the Chi hairsprays are gluten free.
-Please be advised the whole line is not gluten free, but the many of the hairsprays are.
-So double check the ingredients and when in doubt, call their customer service to double check.
+CHI Enviro 54 Firm Hold Hair Spray: According to the rep, most of the Chi hairsprays are gluten-free.
+Please be advised the whole line is not gluten-free, but many of the hairsprays are.
+So double-check the ingredients, and when in doubt, call their customer service to double-check.

-Tresemme: The Extra Firm Control, the non aerosol Extra firm control, Mega Firm Control, ( so #3,4,5), Natural Finishing non-aerosol spray and the Smooth Frizz Shield are all gluten free.
+Tresemme Hairspray: The Extra Firm Control, the non-aerosol Extra firm control, Mega Firm Control ( so #3,4,5), Natural Finishing non-aerosol spray, and the Smooth Frizz Shield are all gluten-free.
 The company representative shared that if any gluten derivative is in a Tresemme product, it will be clearly labeled.

-Dove: According to the Dove representative, all the Dove hairsprays are gluten free.
-If for any reason, gluten is present or the ingredients change, gluten will be clearly labeled.
+Dove Gluten-Free Hairspray: According to the Dove representative, all the Dove hairsprays are gluten-free.
+If, for any reason, gluten is present or the ingredients change, Dove will clearly label it as such.
 Fab.

-Rave: All Rave hairsprays are gluten free.
+Rave Hairspray: All Rave hairsprays are gluten-free.
 The company generously disclosed that if gluten is present, it will be clearly labeled.
 Also, please keep an eye out for an ingredient called cetyl alcohol, which if present, could be derived from gluten.

-Suave: According to the rep, all Suave hairsprays are gluten free.
+Suave Gluten-Free Hairspray: According to the rep, all Suave hairsprays are gluten-free.
 However, the company maintains that if gluten is present, which is possible, it will be clearly labeled.
-So just double check your label.
-Also, they ask us keep an eye out for an ingredient called cetyl alcohol, which if present, could be derived
+So just double-check your label.
+Also, they ask us to keep an eye out for an ingredient called cetyl alcohol, which, if present, could be derived.

-This is the statement from Vo5: Our VO5 hairsprays do not contain gluten.
-Many of our personal care products do not directly contain wheat, rye, barley, oat or spelt.
+Alberto Vo5 Hairspray: This is the statement from Vo5 – Our VO5 hairsprays do not contain gluten.
+Many of our personal care products do not directly contain wheat, rye, barley, oat, or spelt.
 However, we cannot guarantee that they do not contain trace amounts of these ingredients from other products or other production lines within the same manufacturing facility.